lindacom/Laravel/EVENTS/Queues/README.md

 A job can be handled synchronously (done straight away) or asynchronusly (queued up as a job).

+1. Create a route
+2. Create a controller with an index method to dispatch the job

 Set up the environment
 ======================